TONYSTARK-EDITH/Welcome_String/README.md

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.Optional title
+Please make sure to update tests as appropriate.

 ## License
 [MIT](https://github.com/TONYSTARK-EDITH/Welcome_String/blob/master/LICENSE)